 - Maintenance of a cumulative grade point average of 2.67 for the first year and 3.0 for each academic year there after.

 - Maintain sufficient academic progress toward chosen program of study

 Osher Reentry Scholars Fund

-ANNOUNCEMENT: At this time, we are accepting applications for both new and renewal applicants for the 2013-2014 academic year.
+ANNOUNCEMENT: At this time, we are accepting applications for both new and renewal applicants for the Spring & Fall 2014.
 Please read the application criteria carefully to determine if you are eligible to apply.

 The Osher Reentry Scholars Fund was established at the University of Southern Maine by the Bernard Osher Foundation.
 This scholarship is available to all students who are matriculated in their first USM baccalaureate degree and who meet the following criteria:

 - Must have matriculated within the last 12 months